 The Mandalorian: Season 2

-The Mandalorian’s second season promised to greatly expand on the world Jon Favreau and team so well established in the Disney+ show’s first outing, and it certainly did its job.
-The sophomore follow-up introduced new creatures, surprise characters, and a host of alien worlds that detail a side of the Star Wars universe not yet realised on film—and Image Engine played its part in bringing these elements to life.
-Read on to learn how the team created deadly man-eating arachnids, set the scene for Boba Fett’s return, and created vast ship-breaking prison yards for a television series unlike any other.
+The Mandalorian’s second season promised to expand on the world Jon Favreau and team established in the Disney+ show’s first outing, and it certainly did its job.
+Setting a new standard for an episodic spectacle, the follow-up introduced new creatures, surprise characters, and a host of alien worlds that detail a side of the Star Wars universe not yet realized on film.
+Learn how the Image Engine team created deadly man-eating arachnids, set the scene for Boba Fett’s return, and created vast ship-breaking prison yards for a television series unlike any other.
 After all, this is the way.

 Season two ups the ante: a new host of hostile environments, unscrupulous characters and extraterrestrial threats stand in the way of Din Djarin and his quest to find a home for Grogu, the adorable baby Yoda whose survival could be tied to that of the Jedi.
 From start to end it’s a season of thrills, revelations, and events that reveal a grittier galaxy far, far away than we’ve ever seen before.